 or both. without all of you - it would not matter one tiny bit how

-amazing our team was - we couldn't have done it without each and every one
+amazing our team was - we couldn't have done it without the support from each and every

-of you supporting us - friends and family from the start of this journey
+one of you - friends and family from the start of this journey

-of you - none of this would have ever happened and we are so grateful for
+none of this would have happened and we are forever grateful for

 your kindness, tolerance and patience. we are truly blessed to be

 able to do this. the twinkle toes team

 San Diego 2013